JoelLigma/Image-Classifier-to-Identify-Dog-Breeds/README.md

 Print the Results
 - You will need to repeat these tasks for each of the three image classification algorithms that are provided to you.

+**Note**

+Potential future change: Use os.path.splitext(). in order for my code to generalize image labels better.
+Plan is to remove .jpg endings.